drekka/Voodoo/README.md

 ### File sources

-In addition to serving responses from defined API endpoints Simulcra can also serve files from a directory based on the path.
+In addition to serving responses from defined API endpoints Simulacra can also serve files from a directory based on the path.
 This is most useful for things like image files where the path of the incoming request can be directly mapped onto the directory structure.
 For example, `http://127.0.0.1/8080/images/company/logo.jpg` can be mapped to a file in `Tests/files/images/company/logo.jpg`.

 To do this you can add the initialiser argument `filePaths: URL(string: "Tests/files")` or add the command line argument `--file-dir Tests/files`.
 This can be done multiple times if you have multiple directories you want to search for files.

 ## Endpoints

-In order to response to API requests Simulcra needs to be configured with *Endpoints*.
-An endpoint is basically a definition that Simulcra uses to define what requests response to and how.
+In order to response to API requests Simulacra needs to be configured with *Endpoints*.
+An endpoint is basically a definition that Simulacra uses to define what requests response to and how.
 To do that it need 3 things:

 * The HTTP method of the incoming request. ie. `GET`, `POST`, etc.
 * The path of the incoming request. ie. `/login`, `/accounts/list`, etc.